cep21/gotemplate/README.md

 ## Visible code coverage

-Testing code coverage of some amount can communicate a commitment to having working code.
+Test code coverage of some amount can communicate a commitment to having working code.
 Both [codecov](https://codecov.io) and [coveralls](https://docs.coveralls.io/go) are fine.
 I've defaulted to codecov since it integrates well with CircleCI and did not require a separate step of uploading a token to your CI's environment: making it easier for new developers to just get started.